Dolvido/IWantToSay/README.md

 # IWantToSay Chatbot

 IWantToSay is a chatbot built using the Langchain framework and the Anthropic API.
-It allows users to interact with a character named Thildiriel, a wise and powerful Moon Elf druid, who can engage in general conversation and answer specific questions based on the provided context.
+It allows users to interact with Alex, who can engage in general conversation and answer specific questions based on the provided context.

 ## Features

 - Supports two types of responses:
   - Conversation chain (CONV): For general conversational questions, greetings, or creative responses.
   - Retrieval-augmented-generation chain (RAG): For specific information, memories, or events related to the context.
-- Uses the Anthropic API to decide the appropriate response type based on the user's query.
+  - Tool usage (TOOL)
+  - Memory (UPDATE)

 - Stores conversation history in JSON files and uses Chroma vector store for efficient retrieval.
 - Utilizes the Ollama language model for generating responses.
 - Context aware content generation, leverages latent knowledge coded into the large language model you are using.